slds-lmu/wildlife-ml/README.md

 - `detector_file_path`: Path to the MD file
 - `dataset`: `WildlifeDataset` to evaluate
 - `num_classes`: Number of classes in the dataset.

+If the `Evaluator` is supposed to discard boxes that do not meet the MD confidence threshold as empty, it is advisable to also set the `conf_threshold` parameter.
+Per default, the `Evaluator` assumes the empty class to be encoded with the largest number with class labels starting from 0 (e.g., class 9 for a total of 10 classes).
+Specify otherwise if this is not the case in your dataset.

 An example is: